daost2001/X-ray-image-classification/README.md

 *Note* when running the code for the "visualizing new model data" section, make sure to edit the epochs if the model performed an early stop

+ResNet Model

+To run the ResNet code, make sure you have a kaggle api token named "kaggle.json"
+To download your kaggle api token, make sure you have a kaggle account first
+Follow the instructions in https://www.kaggle.com/docs/api under the authentication section
+Once you have your kaggle.json file, upload it to the code when prompted upload file and the dataset should get downloaded and unzipped

 GoogLeNet Model